- Academic Office Building G010

-Assistant Professor of Management Information Systems, School of Business and Economics
+- Assistant Professor of Management Information Systems, College of Business

 - PhD in Information Systems, University of North Carolina at Greensboro

 - MS in Public Administration (minor in IS), Brigham Young University

 - BA in Organizational Communication, University of Utah

 Jeffrey Wall joined MTU in 2015.
 Prior to joining MTU he taught at the University of North Carolina at Greensboro where he also received his PhD in Information Systems.
 Before earning his PhD, Jeffrey worked for several small businesses including some that he started.
 Small business and entrepreneurship are two of his passions.

 Jeffrey has been involved in the design and development of several proprietary ecommerce systems and an ERP system., particularly web-based SaaS systems.